corevalue-technologies/Chef-recipe-to-add-SWAP-to-VM/README.md

 and add recipe 'addswap' in your run list.

-You can change required Memory in attributes/default.rb
+You can change required Memory in attributes/default.rb default is 4G (4096m).

 PS: The added Swap memory will be persistent i.e. will remain even you restart the system.